Licking the spatula may be tradition in your kitchen after mixing ingredients for cookies or cake, but is it safe to do?

 The answer is simple: Hold off on tasting until those goodies finish baking.

-There’s a danger in eating that unfinished deliciousness, a fact proven by many food poisoning outbreaks over the years.
-Dietitian Andrea Dunn, RD, explains why sampling raw dough or batter isn’t something you should mix into your kitchen routine.
+There’s a danger in eating that unfinished deliciousness, a fact proven by multiple food poisoning outbreaks over the years.
+Registered dietitian Beth Czerwony, RD, explains why sampling raw dough or batter isn’t something you should mix into your kitchen routine.

 Should you eat raw dough or batter?